mbtestorg2022/1.124j-fall-2000/content/pages/recitations/recitation_5.md

 {{< anchor "7" >}}{{< /anchor >}}7\.
 Quicksort
 ----------------------------------------------

 Quicksort is a very fast sorting algorithm which has O(N.lgN) average times.
-Its worst case performance is O(N2), but can be avoided with certain techniques.
+Its worst case performance is O(N{{< sup "2" >}}), but can be avoided with certain techniques.
 It is a "divide and conquer" algorithm for sorting.
 It partitions the data into two parts and then sort them independently.
 It uses in place sorting and a simple recursive structure.

 An element of the array, called _pivot_, is picked.